 Right to Repair

 From 30 September 2002 under the Housing (Scotland) Act 2001 Scottish Secure Tenants have the right to have small urgent repairs carried out by their Landlord within a given timescale.
 This is called the Right To Repair Scheme.
 The scheme covers certain repairs up to the value of £350.
 These repairs are known as “qualifying” repairs.
-A summary of the Right to Repair scheme can is available on our Right to Repair Leaflet.
+A summary of the Right to Repair scheme can is available on our Right to Repair .
 Full details of the Right to Repair Regulations can be found the Scottish Government website.

 Qualifying repairs include: